Why Cleanse?

 Mind and Body Are Affected By Food

-“Foods have a both a physical and an energetic effect, so detoxification truly does clear the mind as well as the body,” says Manu Dawson, practicing clinical nutritionist and leader of many of the detoxification programs at the various Sivananda ashrams.
+“Foods have both a physical and an energetic effect, so detoxification truly does clear the mind as well as the body,” says Manu Dawson, practicing clinical nutritionist and leader of many of the detoxification programs at the various Sivananda ashrams.

 Correct nutrition and proper diet give fuel to the body and mind, while cleansing allows the body to reset and recalibrate.
 Even when we eat healthy and in the appropriate intervals, the systems of the body still require regular cleansing for prime functioning.